EEGemen-98/A-Challenge-Solution/README.md

 _Runtime_

-The practical runtime of my solution is O(n^2) due to the selection sort algorithm.
-Selection sort is not ideal for a large input.
+The practical runtime of my solution is O(n^2) due to the insertion sort algorithm.
+Insertion sort is not ideal for a large input.